CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 1. **For Robotics;Notes Elite and DaSH,** you'll probably want to install a Community Layout for the controls as the official one is borderline non-functional.

 And that's it!
-Do be sure to [verify that the patch is actually active upon booting the game](/docs/VERIFY.md).
-The script might have failed even if you reached the success screen, since WINE makes it difficult to know for sure whether something went wrong.
+You can close the terminal window that was opened once you're done.
+Do be sure to [verify that the patch is actually active upon booting the game](/docs/VERIFY.md) - the script might have failed even if you reached the success screen, since Wine makes it difficult to know for sure whether something went wrong.

 ## Something Went Wrong